OS/2: OS/2 1.3 (1990)

-1992: 32-bit era
+1990–1996: Post-breakup

+OS/2 2.0 (1992)

 OS/2 2.0 was released in April 1992.
 At the time, the suggested retail price was US$195, while Windows retailed for $150.

 OS/2 2.0 provided a 32-bit API for native programs, though the OS itself still contained some 16-bit code and drivers.
 It also included a new OOUI (object-oriented user interface) called the Workplace Shell.
 This was a fully object-oriented interface that was a significant departure from the previous GUI.
 Rather than merely providing an environment for program windows (such as the Program Manager), the Workplace Shell provided an environment in which the user could manage programs, files and devices by manipulating objects on the screen.
 With the Workplace Shell, everything in the system is an "object" to be manipulated.

-DOS compatibility

 OS/2 2.0 was touted by IBM as "a better DOS than DOS and a better Windows than Windows".
 It managed this by including the fully-licensed MS-DOS 5.0, which had been patched and improved upon.
 For the first time, OS/2 was able to run more than one DOS application at a time.
 This was so effective that it allowed OS/2 to run a modified copy of Windows 3.0, itself a DOS extender, including Windows 3.0 applications.

 Because of the limitations of the Intel 80286 processor, OS/2 1.x could run only one DOS program at a time, and did this in a way that allowed the DOS program to have total control over the computer.
 A problem in DOS mode could crash the entire computer.
 In contrast, OS/2 2.0 could leverage the virtual 8086 mode of the Intel 80386 processor to create a much safer virtual machine in which to run DOS programs.
 This included an extensive set of configuration options to optimize the performance and capabilities given to each DOS program.
 Any real-mode operating system (such as 8086 Xenix) could also be made to run using OS/2's virtual machine capabilities, subject to certain direct hardware access limitations.

 Like most 32-bit environments, OS/2 could not run protected-mode DOS programs using the older VCPI interface, unlike the Standard mode of Windows 3.1; it only supported programs written according to DPMI.
 (Microsoft discouraged the use of VCPI under Windows 3.1, however, due to performance degradation.)

 Unlike Windows NT, OS/2 always allowed DOS programs the possibility of masking real hardware interrupts, so any DOS program could deadlock the machine in this way.
 OS/2 could, however, use a hardware watchdog on selected machines (notably IBM machines) to break out of such a deadlock.
 Later, release 3.0 leveraged the enhancements of newer Intel 80486 and Intel Pentium processors—the Virtual Interrupt Flag (VIF), which was part of the Virtual Mode Extensions (VME)—to solve this problem.